midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 ### Pull request scenario validation (development in progress)

-When a pull request is submitted, the data are validated through [Travis CI](https://travis-ci.org/) which runs the tests in [test_formatting.py](../code/validation/test_formatting.py).
+When a pull request is submitted, the data are validated by running the tests in [test_formatting.py](../code/validation/test_formatting.py).
 The intent for these tests are to validate the requirements above and specifically enumerated [on the wiki](https://github.com/midas-network/covid19-scenario-modeling-hub/wiki/Validation-Checks#current-validation-checks).